Jaisocx-Tools/Workspace/code/ts/www/examples/ExampleTable/README.md

 ## webpack notices

-### THEMES: Assets like miniimages and fonts resolval in bundle.js
+### THEMES: MediaAndStyles like miniimages and fonts resolval in bundle.js
-1. for assets in themes files, use webpack.aliases.js like in packages/Tree project.
+1. for MediaAndStyles in themes files, use webpack.aliases.js like in packages/Tree project.
-2. in the Tree.ts, import main css entrypoint file "@jaisocx-tree-assets/tree-styles-main-webpack.css";
+2. in the Tree.ts, import main css entrypoint file "@jaisocx-tree-MediaAndStyles/tree-styles-main-webpack.css";
 3. in tree-styles-main-webpack.css import theme main css file like this: @import url('themes/theme-base/theme-base-webpack.css');
 4. use webpack.aliasese.js alias like this: